The Guide

 Daybridge teaches Cambridge IGCSE and AS Level, with a Foundation phase for Grades 8 and 9.
 The setup is deliberately small.
 Roughly eight pupils per teacher, classes that hold together as friendship groups, and a head who knows every student by name.
 Fees sit at the low end for an international school in the city, around ZAR 82k to 86k a year.

 Families describe a familial atmosphere and a strict no-bullying line from Sue Parry, with several saying their children settled at Daybridge after struggling in larger schools.
-The trade-off is the obvious one.
 A school this size cannot match the sports, cultural, or peer-group breadth of a Crawford or Dainfern.
 Best fit for families wanting close pastoral attention, the Cambridge route, and willing to accept a small cohort to get it.

 • Daybridge is a small high school in Roodepoort, Johannesburg.
 Parent and student feedback on the international schools database is unusually consistent: a 4.8 average across thirteen reviews and a strong recurring theme of personal attention.